 Perhaps a more fun use for 3D printing, a company in America is now printing parts for customisable guitars.
 Customers can simply let the company know what colours, hardware and materials are needed and they’ll build your dream instrument.
 The body of the guitar is printed using thin layers of nylon powder, built up on top of each other, then other, smaller parts like the bridge, pickup and strings are added by hand.

 Drones were once thought of as machines of the future, and the cost put off your average user.
 Now drones are everywhere and can be bought cheaply online and can be flown about your back garden, in accordance with drone laws, of course.
 3D printing is taking drones to the next level, with various companies offering you the opportunity to customise your drone and add on parts like better cameras and rotor blades.
 These can be assembled then sent out, or assembled at home.

-Although it may seem impossible, 3D printing can now be used to print simulated human tissue, not just metal parts such as those used in bionic limbs.
+Although it may seem impossible.
+3D Printers or printing can now be used to print simulated human tissue, not just metal parts such as those used in bionic limbs.
 The synthetic tissue is made out of plastic, making it safe for use in the human body, and is set in a gel-like structure to make it feel as natural and comfortable as possible.
-The tissue is biodegradable, water-based and synthetic, although with further advances scientists are sure we will be printing real human tissue very soon.
+The tissue is biodegradable, water-based and synthetic.
+Although with further advances scientists are sure we will be printing real human tissue very soon.
 This method has been used to produce bone, ear and muscle structures, and successful transplants have already been carried out.

 If you need something for your latest construction, manufacturing or tech project printed in 3D, or you’re looking for any computer aided design work, rendering and animation, CAD tips and tricks or anything related, Jensen Consulting are experts in this field.
-Our experienced team of designers and engineers will take a holistic look at your project and find the correct solution to suit your needs.
+Our experienced team of designers and engineers will take a holistic look at your project.
+We will then find the correct solution to meet your needs.
 Contact Jensen today to take your project to the next level.